News & Updates

 Thank You to Our Continued Supporters!

-We would like to thank the incredibly generous support from the Celebrate Hope and Faneca 66 Foundations, which helped to make the Crossing America for a Cure event a huge success.
+We would like to thank the Celebrate Hope and Faneca 66 Foundations for their ongoing and generous support, which helped make the Crossing America for a Cure event a huge success.

 We are incredibly appreciative of the support from both of these foundations, as well as everyone else who helped to make this event a success.
 We rely on these fundraising efforts in order to make our center a success.
-We continue to research better diagnosis and treatments for Sturge-Weber syndrome, and the outside support allows us to move forward with that mission.
+We continue to research better diagnosis and treatments for Sturge-Weber syndrome, and private philanthropic support allows us to move forward with that mission.

 Additional Media coverage